ops-tools/ops-docker/README.md

 For example.

-`ops-docker -c conf/docker.cfg -l build deploy` – will build the image on the local machine and deploy it on the same machine.
+`ops-docker -c conf/docker.cfg -l assemble deploy` – will assemble the image on the local machine and deploy it on the same machine.

-`ops-docker -c conf/docker.cfg rollout` – will build the image and transfer it from the local machine to remotes, then run containers from this image.
+`ops-docker -c conf/docker.cfg rollout` – will assemble the image and transfer it from the local machine to remotes, then run containers from this image.

-`ops-docker -c conf/dockre.cfg -l build transport` – will build and transport the new image to remotes, but not start it now.
+`ops-docker -c conf/docker.cfg -l assemble transport` – will assemble and transport the new image to remotes, but not start it now.

-#### build
+#### assemble

-Builds docker image.
+Assembles docker image.

 #### transport

-Transports built image to remotes using rsync.
+Transports assembled image to remotes using rsync.

 #### prepare